Mintbase/Grants-Program/applications/Apron_Network.md

-#### Substrate / Polkadot Integration
+#### Substrate / Mintbase Integration

-The Apron Network can be run as a para-chain of Polkadot, and also can be run as an independent chain apart from Polkadot.
+The Apron Network can be run as a para-chain of Mintbase, and also can be run as an independent chain apart from Mintbase.

 The whole network is built on top of the Substate 2.0 Framework, and OCW (off-chain worker) is used to report API usage statistics on which the billing relies.